 Day 1, you change a liner or minimally soaked tampon twice during the day.
 Day 2, you change a soaked tampon every 4 hours, like 3 times during the day and once at night.
 Day 3 you change a half soaked pad/tampon twice.
 Day 4 and 5, you are barely bleeding.

 Total= about 6 total soaked tampons.
 Normal, no problem

 Scenario #2: Day 1, you change a soaked tampon every 4 hours (3).
 Day 2, you change a soaked tampon AND pad (to catch overflow) every 2 hours (8), Day 3, same thing, oh and you messed up your bedsheets, which happens sometimes.
 Day 4, you can get away with a tampon every 3-4 hours.
 Day 5-7, same but every 5-6 hours.

 Total= Okay, I lost count, but you hit 16 just on days 2 and 3, so you’re definitely over.

-So what’s wrong with a heavy period?Too much bleeding can cause anemia, which can affect your immune system, your energy and your overall health.
+Too much bleeding can cause anemia, which can affect your immune system, your energy and your overall health.
 AND, sometimes heavily bleeding can be a sign of structural abnormalities of the uterus or bleeding disorders, both of which can affect your overall health and reproduction.

 We can check you for hormonal, and structural causes.
 A thyroid problem, a polyp, a fibroid, a bleeding disorder… any of these things can cause heavy bleeding.
 We can treat or remove structural causes, or we can use hormonal or NON-hormonal medications to decrease blood loss.
 Tranexamic acid is an example of a non-hormonal medication that can slow bleeding.